 Board of Trustees

-Mr. Brennan serves on several boards of directors, and is a director of General Electric Company; a director of American Express; a director of Guardian Life Insurance Company; chairman of the University of Notre Dame's Board of Trustees; chairman of the Financial Industry Regulatory Authority (FINRA); chairman of the Vanguard Charitable Endowment Program; a past chairman of the Investment Company Institute; and a past governor of United Way of America.
+Mr. Brennan is a director of General Electric Company, American Express, and Guardian Life Insurance Company; chairman of the University of Notre Dame's Board of Trustees; chairman of the Vanguard Charitable Endowment Program; a past chairman of the Investment Company Institute, the Financial Industry Regulatory Authority (FINRA) and the Financial Accounting Foundation.

 Mr. Brennan graduated from Dartmouth College and received an M.B.A. from Harvard Business School.
-He has received honorary degrees from Curry College and Drexel University.
+He has received honorary degrees from Curry College, Mt.
+Aloysius College, and Drexel University.

 Mr. Jeton leads the strategic direction and oversees the operations of Catholic Investment Services.
 Prior to this appointment, Mr. Jeton spent 15 years in private equity, most recently as Chief Operating Officer of a portfolio company of Devonshire Investors, the private capital arm of Fidelity Investments, and as Chief Operating Officer of Apax Partners’ U.S. operations in New York.

 He began in private equity as partner and Chief Financial Officer of Heritage Partners, a middle-market buyout firm in Boston.
 He started his career in finance at the First National Bank of Boston, where he had extensive domestic corporate banking experience and was a senior executive in the bank’s units in France, Japan, Australia and Nigeria.